 The second amended and restated shareholders agreement (the "shareholders agreement") provides DaVinciRe shareholders, excluding us, with certain redemption rights, which allow each shareholder to notify DaVinciRe of such shareholder's desire for DaVinciRe to repurchase up to half of such shareholder's aggregate number of shares held.
 Any share repurchases are subject to certain limitations, as described in the shareholders agreement, such as limiting the aggregate of all share repurchase requests to 25% of DaVinciRe's capital in any given year and subject to ensuring all applicable regulatory requirements are met.
-If the total shareholder requests exceed 25% of DaVinciRe's capital, the number of shares repurchased will be reduced among the requesting shareholders prorata, based on the amounts desired to be repurchased.
+If the total shareholder requests exceed 25% of DaVinciRe's capital, the number of shares repurchased will be reduced among the requesting shareholders pro-rata, based on the amounts desired to be repurchased.
 Shareholders must notify DaVinciRe before March 1 of each year, if they desire to have DaVinciRe repurchase shares.
 The repurchase price will be based on GAAP book value as of the end of the year in which the shareholder notice is given, and the repurchase will be effective as of such date.
-Payment will be made by April 1 of the following year, following delivery of the audited financial statements for the year in which the repurchase was effective.
-The repurchase price is subject to a true-up for development on outstanding loss reserves after settlement of all claims relating to the applicable years.
-Certain shareholders had put in repurchase notices on or before the March 1, 2008 repurchase notice date.
+Payment will be made by April 1 of the following year, following delivery of the audited financial statements for the year in which the repurchase notices on or before the March 1, 2008 repurchase notice date.
 The repurchase notice was for shares with a GAAP book value of \$145.5 million at December 31, 2008.
-On January 30, 2009, the Company on behalf of DaVinciRe purchased the shares for \$145.5 million reserve holdback.
+On January 30, 2009, the Company on behalf of DaVinciRe purchased the shares for \$145.5 million, less a \$21.8 million reserve holdback.
 As a result of these purchases, our ownership interest in DaVinciRe increased to 37.6%.
 We expect our ownership in DaVinciRe to fluctuate over time.